-Discharge documents are required for admission to Charlotte Hall Veterans Home, Maryland’s Veteran Cemeteries Program, U.S. VA claims, and a myriad of other services provided to veterans and their families.
+Discharge documents are required for admission to Charlotte Hall Veterans Home, Maryland’s Veteran Cemeteries Program, U.S. VA claims, and to receive many other services provided to veterans and their families.

-Veterans who meet the following criteria can contact the MDVA Baltimore Regional Office at 800-446-4926, ext.
+Veterans who meet the following criteria can contact the MDVA Baltimore Service Program Office at 800-446-4926, ext.
 6450 to inquire if a copy of discharge papers are on file:

 - World War II veterans, who were Maryland residents at the time of entry into the service

 - Veterans discharged from service after October 15, 1979 and who had a Maryland address at the time of discharge